Ranching Partnerships on the Rocky Mountain Front

 Where Montana’s dramatic peaks give way to the northern Great Plains, the Rocky Mountain Front forms a landscape unlike any other in America.
 The front is home to some of the rarest wildlife habitat in the nation — and where grizzly bears still roam freely from the mountains to the plains, as they have for centuries.

 For generations, family ranchers have owned large swaths of the land in this region.
 But due to challenging economic times, increased demand for recreational property and vacation homes, and increased oil and gas development, many of these ranchers have had to sell their land.
-To date, The Conservation Fund and our partners have protected over 220,000 acres along the front.
+To date, The Conservation Fund and our partners have protected over 220,000 acres along the Rocky Mountain Front.

 How We’re Saving the Front